GeorgeCiachir/Az-204-Implementing-IaaS/az-related/vm-deployments/CreatingVMs.md

     - Button in GitHub repository
     - Azure Cloud Shell
 - The template file
-  - Parameters - Provide values during deployment that allow the same template to be used with different environments
+  - **Parameters** - Provide values during deployment that allow the same template to be used with different environments
-  - Variables - Define values that are reused in your templates.
+  - **Variables** - Define values that are reused in your templates.
 They can be constructed from parameter values
-  - User-defined functions - Create customized functions that simplify your template
+  - **User-defined functions** - Create customized functions that simplify your template
-  - Resources - Specify the resources to deploy
+  - **Resources** - Specify the resources to deploy
-  - Outputs - Return values from the deployed resources
+  - **Outputs** - Return values from the deployed resources
-- The Azure API are versioned by date, so I can deploy the same ARM template over and over again to the same API by specifying it in the template:
+- The Azure APIs are versioned by date, so I can deploy the same ARM template over and over again to the same API by specifying it in the template:
   - in the current template -> `"apiVersion": "2021-03-01"`
 - Resources can be also updated via templates -> if the template specifies creating a resource but that resource already exists, Azure Resource Manager performs an update instead of creating a new asset
 - Resources ca be deployed conditionally, using the "condition" function, in the "resources" template object

 ## Advantages of ARM templates
-- Declarative syntax -> You can deploy not only virtual machines, but also the network infrastructure, storage systems, and any other resources you may need
+- **Declarative syntax** -> You can deploy not only virtual machines, but also the network infrastructure, storage systems, and any other resources you may need
-- Repeatable results -> You can deploy the same template many times and get the same resource types in the same state
+- **Repeatable results** -> You can deploy the same template many times and get the same resource types in the same state
-- Orchestration -> The Resource Manager orchestrates the deployment of interdependent resources, so they're created in the correct order
+- **Orchestration** -> The Resource Manager orchestrates the deployment of interdependent resources, so they're created in the correct order

 ## A parent template can be defined, referencing other templates (essentially deploying an entire infrastructure in one go)
 ## These are called Nested templates